 We have no choice over our orientation.
 It is just the way we are.
 Orientation is not a life-style choice.
 We do not become gay because of the people we associate with or because our parents raised us in a certain way.
 Our sexual orientation (whether we are aroused by or amenable to sex with a lover of the same or opposite sex) is innate (we are born that way).

 There is a biological precedent for heterosexuality because intercourse between a man and a woman is the basis of reproduction.
 But human sexuality is much broader than a purely reproductive function.
 Although it is usual for people to be heterosexual, it is not abnormal for someone to be attracted to a person of the same sex either exclusively or just occasionally.

 Sexual orientation is just one aspect of ourselves.
 Orientation does not change how we are as human beings, our personalities and talents.
 Men are more likely to identify their orientation because men are responsive.
 Most men deduce their orientation during puberty because of the fantasies they have.
 Orientation is less significant to women because of their lack of responsiveness.
 Many women never have sexual fantasies.
-Lesbians often marry and have children before realising much later that they are lesbian.
+A woman may feel different to other women but not understand the reason why.
+Lesbians often marry and have children before realising years later that they are gay.

 Far from being a disorder, low libido is just the natural state of affairs for many women.
 (Bella Ellwood-Clayton 2013)